 Hoop house project

-The goal was to create a structure that would cover two of our 3’ x 8’ raised beds and the pathway in between them.
+We wanted to create a structure that would cover two of our 3’ x 8’ raised beds plus the pathway.
 During the colder months of the year, those two beds will be used for growing cold-tolerant greens and other crops.
-In the spring and summer months, I’ll grow a few warm-season crops like tomatoes, cucumbers and melons in them, to give them an environment that will encourage great productivity.
+In the spring and summer months, I’ll grow a few warm-season crops like tomatoes, cucumbers and melons.
+That will give them an environment that will encourage great productivity.

-We wanted to build something that would be sturdy enough to withstand strong winds and heavy snowfall, yet be light enough for two to four people to pick up and move to another location in the vegetable garden.
+We wanted to build something that would be sturdy enough to withstand strong winds and heavy snowfall.
+It also needed to be light enough for two to four people to pick up and move.
 That’s because we rotate our crops each year to reduce any problems with insects or disease.

 Here is more detailed information on the steps we went through: